bcgov/common-object-management-service/charts/coms/README.md

 | serviceAccount.name | string | `nil` | The name of the service account to use.
 If not set and create is true, a name is generated using the fullname template |

 ----------------------------------------------
-An Autogenerated from chart metadata using [helm-docs v1.11.3](https://github.com/norwoodj/helm-docs/releases/v1.11.3)
+Autogenerated from chart metadata using [helm-docs v1.14.2](https://github.com/norwoodj/helm-docs/releases/v1.14.2)